pattern-lab/website/patternlabsite/docs/command-line.md

       Generates the site like the -g flag and then watches for changes in the 'source' directories & files.
 Will re-generate files if they've changed.

+    php builder/builder.php -wr
+      In addition to the -w flag features it will also automatically start the auto-reload server.

     php listeners/contentSyncBroadcasterServer.php
       Starts the WebSocket-based server to monitor for and notify browsers of changes to content.
 Browser windows will re-load.